Solving A Washer Backing Up Into A Sink: 9 Easy Steps

 • Locate the air gap; it’s usually a small, cylindrical device near the sink or washing machine.

-• Remove the air gap cover, which may be secured with a screw or snapped in place.
+• Remove the air gap cover, which is typically secured with a screw or snapped in place.

 • Clean any debris from the air gap and its openings.